 When you have IPF, your lungs become scarred and stiffened.
 This makes it hard for you to breathe.
 In some people, IPF gets worse quickly over months ora few years.In others, IPF worsens over a much longer time.

 - Cough (usually dry)

 - Shortness of breath during activity (this symptom lasts for months or years, and over time may also occur when at rest)

-The health care provider will perform a physical exam and ask questions about your medical history.
-Your doctor will ask whether you have been exposed to asbestos and if you have been a smoker.
+The health care provider will perform a physical exam and ask about your medical history.
+You will be askedwhether you have been exposed to asbestos and if you have been a smoker.

 Patients with idiopathic pulmonary fibrosis have abnormal breath sounds called crackles.
 Patients with advanced disease may have blue-colored skin (cyanosis) around the mouth or in the fingernails due to low oxygen.